ionic-team/getting-started-iv-react/README.md

 - `CustomPasscode`: When the vault is locked, it needs to be unlocked via a custom method provided by the application.
 This is typically done in the form of a custom PIN dialog.
 - `InMemory`: The data is never persisted.
 As a result, if the application is locked or restarted the data is gone.

-In addition to these types, the optional `deviceSecurityType` setting can be used to further refine the vault using a value from the `DeviceSecurity` enumeration:
+If `VaultType.DeviceSecurity` is used, the optional `deviceSecurityType` setting can further refine the vault by assigning a value from the `DeviceSecurity` enumeration:

 - `Biometrics`: Use the biometric authentication type specified by the device.
 - `SystemPasscode`: Use the system passcode entry screen.